How we're making our gyms safe for you

 - Towel: If you're using the pool, please bring your own towel.

-- A face covering: For clubs in Wales and Scotland please bring a face covering to wear in non-active areas.
+- A face covering: For centres in Wales and Scotland face coverings are required in non-active areas.
 These areas include: reception foyers, corridors, hairdressing salon, beauty suite, changing rooms and class holding areas.
+For centres in England face coverings are required in cafés, but where possible please wear them in all non-active areas to reduce the spread of COVID-19.

 Do I need to arrive ready to workout?